Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

 The amount of time the procedure takes may vary depending on how much cancer has spread throughout the abdomen.
 Advanced stage cancer may take longer to treat with surgery.

-Benefits of Procedure
+Benefits of HIPEC Surgery

 HIPEC surgery inserts high doses of chemotherapy directly into the abdomen, where traditional methods of chemotherapy cannot effectively reach.